Reclaim payday & other short-term bad credit loans

 Important: Keep a copy of the template letter – it'll be helpful if you end up needing to go to the ombudsman.

-But there's something crucial you need to understand.
 At this stage, reclaiming's like a game of 'who blinks first?'
 Your payday lender may say "no".
-If so, don't worry.
+But if that happens, don't worry.
 You can take your case to the FREE ombudsman (see below).

 To begin your complaint, you'll need to fill in the ombudsman complaint form.

-As with the first letter to your lender, which you could always copy and paste, don't feel you have to be formal.
+As with the first letter to your lender (which you could always copy and paste into the form) don't feel you have to be formal.
 Explain the point clearly, concisely and honestly, in your own words, just as if you were explaining the situation to a friend.

 For help to fill it out: Complaint form help.